How Do I Figure Out What Caused My Car Accident?

-Pursue Justice with Our Fargo Car Accident Lawyer
+Pursue Justice with Our Fargo Auto Accident Lawyer

 Part of you may believe that you were at fault.
 Maybe your insurance company even said that you were.
-However, as our lawyer has discovered time and time again, there is often more to the story.
+However, as our lawyer have discovered time and time again, there is often more to the story.
 Car accidents can be influenced by factors such as the other driver’s fatigue, their attention level, either car’s manufacturing defects, or even the road’s design.
-Any number of these things could have contributed to or led to your crash—that’s what our car accident lawyer intends to discover.
+Any number of these things could have contributed to or led to your crash—that’s what our auto accident lawyer intend to discover.

 - Hundreds of cases successfully resolved

 The Most Common Causes of Car Accidents

 For two years, the National Highway Traffic Safety Administration conducted an in-depth study into the causes and critical factors involved in car crashes.
 They focused their study on what they called the “critical event,” or the final moment or decision that directly leads to a car crash.
 What they found may seem obvious, but their findings finally validate what many have believed for years.